What Does DEI Stand For?

 Be Open About Wages

 The more secret a company is about wages, the more likely it is that they’re not paying equally.
-If you want to promote true equity in the workplace, have a transparent approach to wages.
+If you want to promote accurate equity in the workplace, have a transparent approach to wages.
 You should base all employees’ salaries only on their position and job performance and not on any aspect of diversity.

 It can also help to post wage ranges on job postings.
-This will allow potential hires to know upfront what to expect and will keep the hiring staff open and honest throughout the interview process.
+This will allow potential hires to know upfront what to expect and keep the hiring staff open and honest throughout the interview process.

 Implement DEI Training for All